ravipurohit1991/lauetoolsnn/README.md

 A feed-forward neural network (FFNN) model to predict the HKL in single/multi-grain/multi-phase Laue patterns with high efficiency and accuracy is introduced.

 version 3.0.40
-- Change logs: Included scripts that supports Training and Predicting 'N' phases from a multi-phase Laue pattern
+- Change log: Included scripts that supports Training and Predicting 'N' phases from a multi-phase Laue pattern (lauetoolsnn/multi_mat_LaueNN)

 ### Video tutorial